-Nevertheless, the second place is also a great result.
+Nevertheless, second place is also a great result.
 As to the weekly Top 10, we only fell short of +/- 100 votes.
-Our tool could have performed better, so we admit a few shortcomings in our work.
+However, our tool could have performed better, so we admit a few shortcomings in our work.

 Given that these people came from 102 countries, such traffic was a pretty good result.
 Even though some countries generated very little traffic, the United States was the leading traffic source, and that’s exactly what we wanted.
 We also got many visitors from Great Britain, which was another key location our team targeted.

 Besides, we faced several confusing issues.
 For example, there was nobody from Canada or Germany.
 Of course, the bounce rates vary, yet the composition of the target audience may be another reason behind this.
 Many Product Hunt users aren’t marketers or business owners who are the usual target audience of Plerdy.
 Therefore, they may be interested in absolutely different solutions.
 And although our project got some decent traffic, we expected better results for the money and time spent.

 The main goal was to increase brand awareness.
 This is critical for any product to boost marketing and attract more users.
 The Product Hunt launch helped us to make Plerdy more recognizable.
 Now, it’s more popular on different resources where we place information and ads.